 NOTE: Visa applications accepted by appointment only.
 You must read the guidelines listed on their website before submitting queries.

 The Embassy of Sweden also accepts applications for residency and/or work permits for Iceland.
 For instructions and application forms, please visit the website of the Embassy of Iceland in Washington, DC.
 Please follow their guidelines and make sure the application is complete before submitting it to the Embassy of Sweden.

-Do I need a visa to enter Sweden, Iceland and Norway?
+Do I need a visa to enter Sweden and Iceland?

 U.S. citizens visiting for fewer than 90 days are not required to obtain a Schengen visa.
 The Schengen member states maintain a list of countries whose citizens must obtain a visa to enter the zone.